Gressling/cheminf-EDU/machineLearning/nanoparticle_data_synthesis_optimization/README.md

 2. **Descriptive and Exploratory Data Analysis**:
     - By executing the subsequent cells in the notebook, you can perform both descriptive and exploratory data analysis

+#### Python Notebook

+1. **Load the Data**:
+    - Execute the cell that connects to the database and loads the data into a pandas DataFrame.
+You will be prompted to enter the database password.
+The connection details may need to be adjusted for different use cases.
+Ensure the data is transferred as expected:
+    ```python
+    data = query_table('r18_nanoparticle_experiments')
+    data_tbl = pd.DataFrame(data)
+    ```
+2. **Data Preparation and CNN Training**:
+    - Execute the cells to perform data standardization, splitting into training, validation, and test sets, and preparing the data for CNN input.
+The CNN model training is included, but note that additional data is required to fully train and evaluate the model effectively.

 ## Methodology